0x00f00bar/webcrawlerGo/README.md

   Note:
    - Crawler will ignore the hrefs that begins with "file:", "javascript:", "mailto:", "tel:", "#", "data:"
    - Marking URLs with -murls option will set is_monitored=true in models.
+   - Use -ignore option to ignore any pattern in url path, for e.g. to ignore paths with pdf files add '.pdf' to ignore list